-Once we review your questionnaire and run a background check, we will invite you to Portland for an interview to meet with our director and co-founder, Sandra Hodgson.
-Sandra will learn more about you, explain the surrogacy process, and take as much time as you need to answer all of your questions.
+Once we review your questionnaire and run a background check, we will invite you to our office in Portland for an interview to meet with us in person.
+We will learn more about you, explain the surrogacy process, and take as much time as you need to answer all of your questions.
 Click here for answers to common surrogacy questions.

-After your interview we will request medical records for your previous pregnancies and copies of your health insurance policy, if you have one.
-We will also ask you to send us pictures of yourself and your family.
+After your interview we will ask you to send us pictures of yourself and your family, medical records from your previous pregnancies, and a copy of your health insurance policy, if you have one.
+We may also ask you to schedule your psychological evaluation and apply for additional health insurance.
 Then we will create your profile, with your identifying information removed, to share with potential intended parents.

 We believe a great match is the key to an extraordinary surrogacy experience.
 We match surrogates with intended parents based on a variety of factors, especially on shared goals and expectations for the surrogacy.
 You always have the option of choosing not to work with a family if they don't feel like the right match.

-When we have a potential match, you and the intended parents will meet in our office for an introductory visit.
-International intended parents may conduct a first meeting by phone or Skype, but will travel to Portland to meet you before signing a contract with you.
+When we have a potential match for you, we will share some information about the intended family with you to make sure you're interested in them.
+Then you and the intended parents will meet in our office for an introductory visit.
+International intended parents may conduct a first meeting by phone or Skype, but usually travel to Portland to meet you before signing a contract with you.

-As we prepare a contract for you and the intended parents, you will undergo additional screenings, including a medical screening.
+As we prepare a contract for you and the intended parents, you will undergo additional screening, including medical screening and a home visit.
 The intended parents may also be undergoing psychological and medical screenings at this time.

-Your medical screening will include a “mock cycle” of injections that usually lasts about two weeks and allows the clinic to determine the specific effect of the IVF medications on your body and what dosages you should receive in the full cycle.
+Your medical screening may include a “mock cycle” of IVF (in vitro fertilization) injections that usually lasts about two weeks and allows the fertility clinic to determine the specific effect of the medications on your body and what dosages you should receive in the full cycle.
 During the mock cycle you will be monitored with blood draws and ultrasounds to check your uterine lining.
 You and your partner will undergo blood work and STD screening, and you will meet with an obstetrician to receive clearance for pregnancy.

 Around this time we will provide you with a draft surrogacy contract.
 You and the intended parents will review the document with separate attorneys, reach an agreement, and sign the contract.
 At this time you will begin receiving a $200 monthly allowance.

-Once the contract is signed and the intended parents have placed money for your fee in a trust account with us, we will send a letter to the IVF (in vitro fertilization) clinic giving them clearance to begin preparing you for the embryo transfer.
-You will then begin your full cycle, which involves taking medications for about six weeks before the embryo transfer can occur.
+Once the contract is signed and the intended parents have placed money for your compensation in a trust account with us, we will send a letter to the fertility clinic giving them clearance to begin preparing you for the embryo transfer.
+You will then begin your full IVF cycle, which involves taking medications starting about six weeks before the embryo transfer and continuing about eight weeks into the pregnancy.

-If the intended parents are planning to use an egg donor, they will choose a donor, and the IVF clinic will synchronize your cycle with the donor’s.
+If the intended parents are planning to use an egg donor, the fertility clinic will synchronize your cycle with the donor’s.

-The embryo transfer will occur at the IVF clinic.
+The embryo transfer is an outpatient procedure that occurs at the fertility clinic.
 Some intended parents choose to attend this procedure.
+After the transfer you will be asked to go on bed rest for a few days.

 About ten days after the embryo transfer, you will receive a blood test as an initial pregnancy test.
 If the pregnancy test results are positive, you will receive another blood test a few days later.
 About three to four weeks after the transfer you will receive an ultrasound to confirm pregnancy.